dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

     hgn_pyhop.declare_operators('loc', unload)
     hgn_pyhop.declare_operators('cargo', unload)

-Such a definition of the `unload` action is quite unintuitive.
-Furthermore, one can construct examples of other actions and goals, for which an `is_a` test on the arguments would not be sufficient to tell which piece of code to execute.
-I would not want to incorporate something like this into GTPyhop.
+This definition doesn't seem very intuitive.
+Furthermore, one can construct examples of other actions and goals for which an `is_a` test on the arguments would not be sufficient to tell which piece of code to execute.

+To summarize: actions usually have multiple effects, and there are planning domains in which each of those effects might be a possible goal of using the action.
+In such cases, the HGN approach would cause problems.

 ---------